A Micro-Ellipsoid Model for Wet Porous Materials Rendering: Results

-\paragraph{Teaser scene} In Fig.~\ref{fig:teaser}, we show several objects with powder materials lit by an environment map, including wet paper, flowerpots, and sculptures.
-Their parameters are shown in the figure.
-We use the single scattering for the damp paper and the full solution for others and apply global illumination.
+\paragraph{Teaser scene} In Fig.~\ref{fig:teaser}, we show several objects with porous materials lit by an environment map with global illumination, including wet cloths (anisotropic), flowerpots (isotropic), and sculptures (isotropic).
 Our BSDF can represent a wide range of appearances in the real world with high fidelity, controlled by physical parameters.
-It is simple and practical, so we believe it can serve as a plugin for existing renderers.

-\paragraph{Discussion and limitations} We have identified several limitations of our method.
-We assume the isotropic particle distribution to simplify the phase function derivation.
-It is a reasonable assumption for some materials, like clay or sand, but it does not hold for anisotropic materials, like fabrics.
-Deriving an anisotropic phase function will further increase the capability of our model, and we leave it for future work.
-Furthermore, similar to previous works~\cite{Guo:2018:Layered, Wang:2022:sponge}, our method inherits the drawbacks from the position-free assumption.
-For a medium with a large mean free path, the rendering produced by these methods can not match the volume renderings, as shown in Fig.\ref{fig:failure_case}.
-However, we believe that the position-free methods can already cover various materials.
+\paragraph{Paper scene} We design a Paper scene using the photo converted to a grayscale image as a saturation map, as shown in Fig.~\ref{fig:paper}.
+The saturation map, displayed in the bottom-right corner of the rendered image, defines the varying saturation across the surface.
+This scene is illuminated by an environment map, taking global illumination into account.
+Our model is able to produce the desired effects.

+\paragraph{Table scene} In Fig.~\ref{fig:Table}, we present the appearance effects caused by the air-liquid interface.
+This scene consists of wood (isotropic), illuminated by an environment map, with global illumination taken into account.
+The table surface without a liquid film appears diffuse, while the table surface with a liquid film exhibits a specular lobe.